-- 26. In response to any question at the AGM, the auditor first conveys to the meeting the context within which the auditor's response is provided by explaining key aspects of an audit which include: - (a) The auditor conducts an audit in accordance with Australian Auditing Standards, as required by the Act. - (b) The auditor is not responsible for the preparation and fair presentation of the financial report.
+- 30. In response to any question at the AGM, the auditor first conveys to the meeting the context within which the auditor's response is provided by explaining key aspects of an audit which include: - (a) The auditor conducts an audit in accordance with Australian Auditing Standards, as required by the Act. - (b) The auditor is not responsible for the preparation and fair presentation of the financial report.
 This is the responsibility of those charged with governance.
 If the auditor has chosen to reference the "auditor's responsibilities" section in the auditor's report to the AUASB website, the auditor explains this to the meeting and emphasises the importance of reading the auditor's report in the context of the auditor's responsibilities as described on the AUASB website.
-The auditor may point out the link included in the auditor's report. - (c) The auditor provides reasonable, not absolute, assurance that the financial report taken as a whole is free from material misstatement. - (d) The objective of an audit of a financial report is to enable the auditor to express an opinion as to whether the financial report is prepared, in all material respects, in accordance with the applicable financial reporting framework, such as the Act and Australian Accounting Standards. - (e) The audit involves performing procedures to obtain audit evidence about amounts and disclosures in the financial report. - (f) The auditor determines the procedures required to conduct an audit in accordance with Australian Auditing Standards, having regard to the requirements of these Standards, as well as the Act, other legislation and, when appropriate, the terms of the audit engagement. - (g) The auditor exercises professional judgement in selecting audit procedures to be performed.
+The auditor may point out the link included in the auditor's report. - Similarly, the auditor may point out that the auditor's responsibilities are set out in an appendix to the auditor's report, if this is the case. - (c) The auditor provides reasonable, not absolute, assurance that the financial report taken as a whole is free from material misstatement. - (d) The objective of an audit of a financial report is to enable the auditor to express an opinion as to whether the financial report is, in all material respects, in accordance with the applicable financial reporting framework the Act and Australian Accounting Standards. - (e) The audit involves performing procedures to obtain audit evidence about amounts and disclosures in the financial report.

+- (f) The auditor determines the procedures required to conduct an audit in accordance with Australian Auditing Standards, having regard to the requirements of these Standards, as well as the Act, other legislation and, when appropriate, the terms of the audit engagement. - (g) The auditor exercises professional judgement in selecting audit procedures to be performed.
 Audit procedures include the assessment of the risks of material misstatement of the financial report whether due to fraud or error.
-In making such risk assessments, the auditor considers internal controls relevant to the entity's preparation and fair presentation of the financial report in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control. - (h) The audit involves a systematic examination for which audit-based skills, which include skills such as analysis of financial information, knowledge of internal control structures, risk assessment, sample selection, knowledge of accounting standards and other aspects of reporting, are required.

-- (i) The format of the auditor's report has changed in line with the IAASB and AUASB enhancements to improve the communicative value of the auditor's report.
-The auditor determines the extent of information about the new format that is appropriate in the circumstances. - (j) The auditor's report does not provide assurance in relation to individual elements of the financial report, or other aspects of operations such as the adequacy of the entity's systems of internal control or the selection of accounting policies.
-This point is particularly important in respect of KAM. - (i)(k) The purpose of communicating KAM in the auditor's report is to enhance the communicative value of the auditor's report by providing greater transparency about the audit that was performed.
+In making such risk assessments, the auditor considers internal controls relevant to the entity's preparation and fair presentation of the financial report in order to design audit procedures that are appropriate in the circumstances, but not for the purpose of expressing an opinion on the effectiveness of the entity's internal control. - (h) The audit involves a systematic examination for which audit-based skills, which include skills such as analysis of financial information, knowledge of internal control structures, risk assessment, sample selection, knowledge of accounting standards and other aspects of reporting, are required. - (i) The auditor determines the extent of information about the format of the auditor's report that is appropriate in the circumstances. - (j) The auditor's report does not provide assurance in relation to individual elements of the financial report, or other aspects of operations such as the adequacy of the entity's systems of internal control or the selection of accounting policies.
+This point is particularly important in respect of KAM. - (k) The purpose of communicating KAM in the auditor's report is to enhance the communicative value of the auditor's report by providing greater transparency about the audit that was performed.
 Communicating this information to intended users is to assist them in understanding those matters that, in the auditor's professional judgement, were of most significance in the audit of the financial report of the current period.
 Communicating key audit matters may also assist intended users in understanding the entity and areas of significant management judgement in the audited financial report.